Miandic/tg-user-bot/README.md

 # tg-user-bot
-Telegram userbot to be added in chats to provide utility and entertainment features
+Telegram userbot to be added in chats to provide utility and entertainment features with AI integration.